Helioviewer-Project/JHelioviewer-SWHV/README.md

 -----

-JHelioviewer is a visualization tool for solar physics data based on the JPEG 2000 image compression standard and part of the open source ESA/NASA Helioviewer Project (https://github.com/Helioviewer-Project/).
+JHelioviewer is a visualization tool for solar physics data based on the JPEG 2000 image compression standard, and part of the open source ESA/NASA Helioviewer Project (https://github.com/Helioviewer-Project/).

 JPEG 2000 offers many useful features and has the potential to revolutionize the